No hidden fees100% onlineFree fast deliveryUnlimited 24/7 supportFree doctor reviewNo charge until a provider approves

 On-demand injection (1.75mg subcutaneous)

 This is the form approved by the FDA in 2019 after the RECONNECT-1 and RECONNECT-2 Phase 3 trials.
-You take it when you want the effect — typically about 45 minutes before intimacy.
+You take it when you want the effect, typically about 45 minutes before intimacy.
 The effect lasts several hours.
 The injection itself is small (an insulin-pen-sized needle, subcutaneous, the same delivery method diabetics use daily), and most patients find it less intimidating than they expected.

 The tradeoff: you plan ahead by about an hour.
 That works for some couples and some life rhythms; for others, it introduces a kind of "performance scheduling" that can get in its own way.

-Daily nasal spray (compounded bremelanotide)
+Nasal spray (compounded bremelanotide)

 The honest answer on which to pick